 Daily Harvest is a plant-based meal and smoothie delivery service.
 The company claims to be "on a mission to make it really easy to eat more fruits + vegetables every day."

-In this article we'll answer all of these questions and more as we review every ingredient in Daily Harvest's most popular products: their smoothies, meals, Mylk (milk alternative), and Scoops (ice cream).
-We'll share real user reviews of each product and explain if we approve of the product from a health perspective.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Daily Harvest's most popular products: their smoothies, meals, and Scoops (ice cream).

 Daily Harvest Smoothie Reviews